automerge/automerge-classic/INTERNALS.md

 * `{ action: 'link', obj: objectId, key: key, value: objectId }`

-  The user took a previously created map (created with `makeMap`) or list object (created with `makeList`), and made it a nested object within another map or list.
+  The user took a previously created object (created with `makeMap`, `makeList`, `makeText`, or `makeTable`), and made it a nested object within another object.
 Put another way, this operation creates a reference or pointer from one object to another.
 Multiple references to the same element are not allowed.
   Moreover, reference cycles are not allowed; the code currently doesn't check for them, so if you create a cycle, you'll get infinite loops.

-  `obj` is the UUID of the map or list being modified (i.e. the outer map or list in the nesting). `key` is the name of the field (in the case of `obj` being a map) or the ID of the list element (if `obj` is a list) being updated. `value` is the UUID of the object being referenced (i.e. the nested map or list).
+  `obj` is the UUID of the object being modified (i.e. the parent object in the nesting).
+If the object is a map, `key` is the name of the property in the parent object being updated.
+If the object is a table, `key` is the primary key of the row (= the object ID of the row).
+If the object is a list or text, `key` is the ID of the list element, as created by a prior `ins` operation.
+  `value` is the UUID of the object being referenced (i.e. the child object).

 * `{ action: 'del', obj: objectId, key: key }`

-  The user deleted a key from a map, or an element from a list. `obj` is the UUID of the map or list being modified. `key` is the key being removed from the map, or the ID of the list element being removed, as appropriate.
+  The user deleted a key from a map, a row from a table, or an element from a list or text object. `obj` is the UUID of the object being modified. `key` is the key being removed from the map, the primary key of the row being removed from the table, or the ID of the list/text element being removed, as appropriate.

-* `{ action: 'inc', obj: objectId, value: number }`
+* `{ action: 'inc', obj: objectId, key: key, value: number }`

-  The user incremented or decremented the value of an `Automerge.Countere`.
+  The user incremented or decremented the value of an `Automerge.Counter`.
-  `obj` is the UUID of the counter being modified. `value` is the amount by which the counter is incremented, with a negative value representing a decrement.
+  `obj` is the UUID of the parent object being modified, and `key` is the name of the property or the list element ID where the counter is located within that object. `value` is the amount by which the counter is incremented, with a negative value representing a decrement.

 For example, the following code: